Sturgeon: Phylogeny and taxonomy

 Sturgeons are a highly morphologically conservative group, to the extent that lineages that (based on molecular data) have been separate since the Cretaceous period can physically appear very similar, and mistakenly classified as each other's closest relatives.
 In the classic taxonomic treatment, Acipenseridae was subdivided into 2 subfamilies; Acipenserinae, including the genera Acipenser and Huso, and Scaphirhynchinae, including the genera Scaphirhynchus and Pseudoscaphirhynchus.
+The family name comes from the genus Acipenser, which its name is Latin for "sturgeon"; that name is derived from ἀκκιπήσιος akkipesios in Greek from the words akís ἀκίς meaning "point", and πέντε pénte meaning "five" referring to the five rows of sharp scutes found on its body.

 Under a phylogeny that exclusively incorporates morphological data, sturgeons appear to comprise two groups that diverged during the Cretaceous: a Scaphirhynchus lineage, and a Acipenser+Huso+Pseudoscaphirhynchus lineage.
 The latter seemingly appears rather young compared to the age of the group as a whole, with much of its radiation only occurring during the Late Paleogene and Neogene.
 However, with the advent of molecular phylogenetics, multiple studies since the 1990s have recovered this arrangement as paraphyletic, instead finding A. oxyrhinchus and A. sturio to form the most basal clade among sturgeons, and all other species being in a separate clade, with the various other species of Acipenser, Scaphirhynchus, Pseudoscaphirhynchus, and Huso to have varying levels of relationship with one another.
 The morphologically distinct "shovelnose" type sturgeons are deeply nested within the former "Acipenser" and "Huso" clades.
 The divergences within the group have also been found to be much deeper, with Acipenser sensu stricto diverging from the rest of the group well into the Cretaceous.
 The other lineages were found to have diverged from one another during the Late Cretaceous and Paleogene.